The USDA's War on Wildlife

 1994 - GAO investigation finds that ADC uses primarily lethal control methods.

 1998 - For 24 hours Wildlife Services’ Lethal Control Program was in jeopardy of being completely eliminated.
 A bill introduced by Congressman Peter DeFazio of Oregon passed in the House that would have cut all federal funding for lethal predator control.
 The amendment passed 229 to 193.
 Unfortunately, after passage, powerful Republican house members Bob Smith of Oregon and Joe Skeen of New Mexico worked the phones overnight with the help of the American Farm Bureau to invalidate this vote.
 In an unprecedented move, they called for a revote the following day based on a technicality in amendment wording.
 In the revote the bill failed 232 to 191.

 2006 - An audit conducted by the USDA Office of Inspector General found that biological agents and toxins used by Animal and Plant Health Inspection Service to kill wildlife they consider a nuisance are poorly safeguarded.
 (Wildlife Services is a branch of APHIS.)
 The audit faulted the agency for: 1) failing to keep accurate inventories of agents or toxins, 2) not restricting access to agents or toxins, and 3) not having complete security plans.
 Auditors visited 10 of 75 registered entities where agents are kept and found that none of the 10 complied with security regulations.

-Wildlife Services costs Americans millions of tax dollars annually to kill thousands of predators using methods that are ineffective and cruel.
+Wildlife Services costs Americans millions of tax dollars annually to kill approximately 100,000 predators using methods that are ineffective and cruel.